Constitutional and Affirmative Litigation Externships

 Explore constitutional and affirmative litigation externships:

-Nika Cohen, George Kendall, and Carine Williams Lecturers-in-Law, 4 credits (2 for the seminar; 2 for fieldwork)
+Nika Cohen, George Kendall, and Carine Williams, Lecturers-in-Law, 4 credits (2 for the seminar; 2 for placement work)

 Course Description

-This externship will focus upon federal constitutional rights, and the legal doctrines and on-the- ground factors that influence how they are enforced in capital and life imprisonment cases.
-Students will be assigned to work within the unique public service practice groups of commercial law firms - the Squire Patton Boggs Public Service Initiative (PSI) - where they will work on behalf of indigent clients challenging death sentences or life imprisonment.
+This externship will focus upon the real world advocacy of federal constitutional rights in capital and life imprisonment cases and the legal doctrines that are most significant in this critical work.
+Students will be assigned to work within a unique public service practice group - the Squire Patton Boggs Public Service Initiative (PSI) - where they will work on behalf of indigent clients challenging death sentences or life imprisonment.
 Students may also have the opportunity to assist with litigation and advocacy related to broader criminal justice reform efforts.
-Students' work will vary depending on case needs but typically involves one or more of the following: providing legal, policy, record-based and sometimes media/social media research; conducting fact investigation; or assisting with trial/hearing prep.
+Students’ work will vary depending on case needs but typically involves one or more of the following: providing legal, policy, record-based and sometimes media/social media research; conducting fact investigation; or assisting with trial/hearing prep.
 The class will ordinarily meet at Squire's midtown offices on Friday from 1:00pm-2:50pm.
 Occasionally, the class may meet at Columbia Law School (for example when a guest speaker's presentation would be of interest to a large portion of the law school community).

 The Seminar

-The weekly seminar will utilize court decisions, legislative activity, related research, and PSI case materials to explore how the enforcement of constitutional rights operates both in theory and in practice.
+The weekly seminar will utilize court decisions, PSI case materials, legislative activity, journalism, legal news, and research materials to explore how the enforcement of constitutional rights is effectuated or thwarted in courtrooms and legislatures around the country.
 The focus will be on understanding the constitutional rights implicated in capital and serious criminal prosecutions and understanding how post-conviction doctrines facilitate or fail to facilitate their enforcement.
 The seminar will also seek to develop the skills of students through in-class exercises that engage students in the advocacy required of practicing attorneys and policymakers in this field.
+The semester ends with final “mini-class” taught by every student on a relevant topic, with guidance from their field supervisor.

 Our litigation practice focuses primarily on capital and life imprisonment cases in the Southeast.
-Fieldwork will be devoted to indigent PSI clients, or to counsel of record or amici supporting indigent petitioners before the Supreme Court.
+Placement work will be devoted to indigent PSI clients, or to counsel of record or amici supporting indigent petitioners before the Supreme Court.
 Students will be assigned to an attorney's case team in groups of two or three.
+Client visits or some case work may involve travel, but travel is not required of any student.

 Important Information